Vattenfall Clashindarroch Wind Farm Community Fund

 How to apply

-For small and standard grants and COVID grants complete the online application form.
+For grant from the main fund please complete the online application form.
 Completed applications and supporting documents must be received by the application deadline.

 For Volunteer Development Bursaries complete the application form here.